karkar47/mobile-rr-rus-2024/README.md

-# ESP8266 Mobile Rick Roll Captive Portal
+# ESP8266 Mobile Rick Roll Captive Portal.
+Many bugs fixed and translated to Russian language!

 ### This project was featured on the Hack-a-Day blog!
 [Check it out!](https://hackaday.com/2016/07/19/never-gonna-give-up-free-wifi/)